All the Things You’ve Been Asking About Databox — Answered

 In addition to these key content features, it’s important to pick a CMS that will allow for smart content planning.
+It's not effective to think that if you're blogging regularly, you'll get results.
 Smart content is personalized page content, or entire web pages that are developed based on anonymous or known attributes of your visitors.
-Utilizing this data, you can develop and implement a personalized, unique and relevant experience to each group of visitor.
+Utilizing this data, you can develop and implement a personalized, unique and relevant experience to each group of visitor depending on where they find themselves in the lifecycle stage.
 The ability to create highly contextual content like this represents a new frontier of opportunity for businesses.

 Lastly, it is important to pick a CMS that has a detailed, easy to understand reporting and metrics component.
 Having clear reporting and metrics allows you to make better decisions about the kinds of content that your business will need to produce, and give you a good sense of what works and what doesn’t in your ultimate goal of converting site visitors to customers.

 For these reasons, we tend to recommend using the HubSpot CMS whenever a business is open to it.
 When you have the ability to see a prospect visit your site, have them convert on the landing page (using a form you created!), and then see all the pages they’ve visited; and even set up notifications when they return to your site— it’s a salesperson’s dream.
 All of this data ends up displayed in a contact record, meaning you’re looking at a specific person with a name and an email, who took specific actions on your website.

 The HubSpot CMS allows people to have access to premium marketing tools baked into a complete platform built with speed, security, and reliability at the core.